-If you've been injured in a truck accident in Denver, our experienced attorneys at Conduit Law will fight for your rights and maximum compensation.
+If you've been injured in an 18-wheeler or semi-truck accident in Denver, our experienced attorneys at Conduit Law will fight for your rights and maximum compensation.
 Free consultation, no fees unless we win.

-Truck accidents are among the most devastating collisions on Colorado roads.
-A fully loaded semi-truck can weigh up to 80,000 pounds—compared to the average car at 4,000 pounds—making the physics of impact catastrophic for passenger vehicle occupants.
-According to the Federal Motor Carrier Safety Administration (FMCSA), large trucks were involved in 5,837 fatal crashes nationwide in 2022, an increase of 53% over the past decade.
+18 wheeler and semi-truck accidents are among the most devastating collisions on Colorado roads.
+A fully loaded 18-wheeler can weigh up to 80,000 pounds—compared to the average car at 4,000 pounds—making the physics of impact catastrophic for passenger vehicle occupants.
+According to the Federal Motor Carrier Safety Administration (FMCSA), large trucks and 18 wheelers were involved in 5,837 fatal crashes nationwide in 2022, an increase of 53% over the past decade.

 Colorado Truck Accident Statistics